Stencil (typeface)

-Digital Copies

-Stencil has been copied by many digital producers, including Linotype GmbH, Adobe, URW++.
-As the A.T.F. version is heavier, it is often called Stencil Bold when copied.
+Later versions

+Digital versions of Gerry Powell's design for ATF have been published by many digital foundries, including Elsner+Flake, Adobe, and URW Type Foundry.
+Mecanorma also provided a version as dry transfer lettering.

 In 1997, Alexei Chekulaev made a Cyrillic version of Stencil Bold, called Stencil Cyrillic Regular.

 In Rookledge's Classic International Typefinder, the entry Stencil Bold shows the existence of a lowercase letters in the font that are unavailable from either actual type foundries or the producers of digital type.

 Usage

+(Proto-) punk/rock bands have used traditional military stencil fonts since circa 1966.

-Stencil is a common font for (typically american) army-themed displays, including The A-Team, Private Benjamin and M*A*S*H television series.
+Stencil is a common font for (typically American) army-themed displays, including The A-Team, Private Benjamin and M*A*S*H television series.
 It is also used with warehouse aesthetic.

 It is also used for the credits on card labels on the crates of the Woodland Animations for the BBC Children's TV programme Bertha.

 It is also used as the logotype for Disney's TV show, Recess.

 The typeface was also used for Real Madrid shirt name and number font in the 2001 and 2002 seasons.

 The typeface was used to render the names of the characters in the Incredible Crash Dummies action figure line.

 Stencil is also used in the logo for The Home Depot and Réno-Dépôt.

 It is also used in the logo for the talk show, Jerry Springer.

 This typeface is also used in the logo for the reality television series Cops.

-The Stencil typeface is also used for the English title screen and logo of the Japanese mecha OVA series from Gundam franchise, Mobile Suit Gundam 0080: War in the Pocket.
+The Stencil typeface also used for some logos of the Japanese mecha media franchise Gundam, like Mobile Suit Gundam 0080: War in the Pocket OVA series and Gundam Side Story 0079: Rise from the Ashes video game.

+The Hip Hop group Public Enemy uses Stencil in their official logo.